Search

 Allow more time for non-Schengen flights

-If you’re flying to a non-Schengen country, such as the United States, you’ll need to go through a second security screening – so be sure to factor in additional time.
-This security control is available for up to two hours prior to departure but closes 30 minutes before departure time.
+If you’re flying to a non-Schengen country, such as the United States, you’ll need to go through a second security screening.
+All non-Schengen passengers should allow extra time for passport control as well.
+This security control is available for up to two hours prior to departure but closes 30 minutes before your flight leaves.

 The airside experience at BER